Medicare in Maryland

 Medicare Advantage (Part C)

-Medicare Advantage (Part C) replaces Original Medicare (Part A and B), but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage (Part C) replaces Original Medicare (Part A and B), offering the same coverage.
+Along with Part A and B benefits, Medicare Part C usually bundles additional services like dental, hearing, vision, and prescription drug coverage.

 As we mentioned, enrolling in Original Medicare in Maryland means you can enroll in Medigap and Part D separately.
 Here’s a rundown of what to expect from each: